isabelarvelo/sustainable-food-source-finder/README.md

 docker-compose up
 ```

-"localhost:8888" will open a jupyer login window in your browser.
+Once the containers are running, "localhost:8888" will open a jupyter login window in your browser.

 The password or token must match whatever is defined in the docker-compose file.
 For the current configuration, the token is 'your_secret_token'.
 Open the notebooks folder and run the database_setup.ipynb notebook.
-This will populate the MongoDB database with the data in the mongo-data folder (Note that sometimes the API has connection issues.
-If this occurs, restart your kernel and try to run the cell again.)
+This will populate the MongoDB database with data in the mongo-data folder (Note that sometimes the API has connection issues.
+If this occurs, restart your kernel and try to run the cell again.
+If you are still experiencing issues, try getting a new API key.)
 At this point, the user can run the Home.py file to open the Streamlit app.
 Open a new tab in the terminal and run the following command:

 ```
 streamlit run Home.py